bytebase/bytebase.com/content/docs/get-started/step-by-step/register-accounts.md

 ## Register a regular account

-After the admin account is created, you can register a regular account.
+After the admin account is created, log out and you can register a regular account.

 ![bb-register-normal-user](/content/docs/get-started/step-by-step/register-accounts/bb-register-normal-user.webp)